AuditSphere ML Service - Overview

 Introduction

-The AuditSphere ML Service is a machine learning-powered anomaly detection microservice that analyzes SharePoint and OneDrive audit events in real-time.
-It uses the Isolation Forest algorithm to learn what “normal” activity looks like for your organization and flags anything that deviates from established patterns.
+The AuditSphere ML Service is a machine learning-powered anomaly detection microservice that analyzes audit events from all connected cloud providers (Microsoft 365, Google Workspace, Box, Dropbox) in real-time.
+It trains one Isolation Forest model per provider, learning what “normal” activity looks like for each platform independently, and flags anything that deviates from established patterns.

 Architecture